glennbroadway/glennbroadway.GitHub.io/_posts/2018-05-12-Using-an-ISO-UK-Vortex-Race-3-on-a-Mac.md

 I really like the Vortex Race 3.
 The 75% layout is perfect for me and the build quality is exquisite.
 I also love the design (although I think I prefer the older keycaps which had the symbols one above the other rather than at an angle).
 I've got Cherry MX Browns, but I think I'd like to try Clears at some point.
 I just never realised that buying a UK keyboard would mean so much research and work if you wanted to use it on a Mac.
 I'm sure there are mechanical keyboards designed specifically for the Mac, but I will occasionally use this on a Windows machine as well so I am happy.

-Someone on Reddit described the Vortex Race 3 as looking like a keyboard out of school science lab from the 1970s - which is exactly why I like it.
+Someone on Reddit described the Vortex Race 3 as looking like a keyboard out of a school science lab from the 1970s - which is exactly why I like it.